 Hang on . . . you’re saying that simply by walking, you can increase your metabolism?

-Obviously, I had no choice but to go on the radio and ridicule these people and their bullshit slippers.
+Obviously, I had no choice but to go on the radio and ridicule these people.
 And to my surprise, they sent me an email afterward.